devlikeapro/waha-docs/content/en/docs/how-to/sessions/index.md

 ### Session Status

-Here's the list of possible session `status` values:
+Here's the list of possible `session.status` values:

 - `STOPPED` - session is stopped
 - `STARTING` - session is starting